 Joni Mitchell was born Roberta Joan Anderson on November 7, 1943 in Fort McLeod, Alberta, Canada.
 In her early teens she was drawn to the arts and popular music of the day, teaching herself guitar with the help of a Pete Seeger instruction book.
 After high school she moved to Calgary and enrolled in the Alberta College of Art and Design.

 In Calgary she began playing small gigs around town for extra cash, before dropping out of school and moving to Toronto to pursue her musical career.
+She started performing at the Penny Farthing, a folk music club in Toronto.
+There she met Chuck Mitchell, an American folk music singer.

 Destined for big things